INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

         # Information about the contents field
         contents:
-          mainProperty: word         # used for concordances; contains char. offsets
+          mainProperty: word         # main annotation. used for concordances; contains char. offsets
           displayName: contents      # (optional) how to display in GUI
           description: The text contents of the document.
           noForwardIndexProps: ''    # (optional) space-separated list of annotation (property)